JAY KAES VISUALISES HOW DIGITAL REALITY DISTORTS HUMAN PERCEPTION -

 Jay’s artistic background is rooted deeply in his younger years – his journey to now was an upward struggle at times overcoming battles with confidence and getting acknowledgement for his work.

 After his parents separated when he was a kid, his mother juggled taking care of him with 3 jobs, which lead Kaes to spend a lot of time on the streets.
-He soon became part of the local graffiti scene, tagging his name around but was lacking direction and motivation to become an artist, until at 18 his mother
+He soon became part of the local graffiti scene, tagging his name around but was lacking direction and motivation to become an artist, until at 18 his mother gave him an ultimatum to stop his graffiti lifestyle.

 This was the break that Kaes needed to make a change.
 He moved out and got a scholarship to study a Master’s Degree in Fine Arts.
 Kaes travelled by bus 200 km every day for 5 years to the University of Basque Country.
 He ended up being kicked out of painting classes for using spray paints.
 During his time at University he began creating animations and representations of his life through photography, the basis of some of his work today.